 But in this case, Maybelline is NOT cruelty-free and neither is its parent corporation, L’Oreal.

-To sum up, by choosing to sell in mainland China, Maybelline must have its products tested on animals.
+To wrap up, Maybelline allows its products to be tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider Maybelline to be a cruelty-free brand.

 Currently, Maybelline is on our List of Brands to Avoid – Animal Tested.